AriFordsham/GHCWiki/testing-patches.md

 - During the signup process, flick your ghc repository fork switch on (it will be clear when you sign up).
 - Push your changes to your Github fork (any branch will do).
 - You (and only you) will get an email if your patch failed to build.
+- If you make a fork of any of the submodule repositories (i.e. [ ghc/packages-filepath](https://github.com/ghc/packages-filepath)), Travis will use it instead of the original.
+This is feature that Phabricator doesn't provide at the moment.
 - Settings are in the file `.travis.yml`, though you shouldn't have to change anything.
 See the [Travis wiki page](travis) for details.

 ### Locally